tbedford/ably-time-server/README.md

 # Ably time server

 Started as a simple time server.
-Now uust a workspace for me to test out Ably realtime code/utils etc.
+Now just a workspace for me to test out Ably realtime code/utils etc.